jonmccull/digital-garden/_notes/branding-a-browser.md

 The upside of having such an informal starting point, of course, is that it meant there was not a lot in place that would tie us down during this process.
 The world was our oyster. 🌈 The downside?
 Uncovering and putting into words the __unspoken__ understanding of *what* Vivaldi is and *why* we're here... well, that's a daunting goal isn't it.

 With that in mind, we revisited the Brand Sprint concept, making a few tweaks to focus it as a tool for internal discovery.
 We slotted in a 2-hour brainstorming session, inviting the management team along with a few folks from various teams to get a good cross-section of the company.
+Hopefully the session would give us some insight into the internal understanding of:

+- What is Vivaldi?
-Hopefully the session would give us a clearer picture of: what is Vivaldi, how are we doing it better than the competition, who is it for, and why are we here?
+- How are we doing it better than the competition,
+- Who is it for?
+And,
+- Why are we here?

 🚧 _This Note is a work in progress.
 More work to do here_